International Stable Currency (ISC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 International Stable Currency Historical Price

-According to the latest data gathered on International Stable Currency live price page, the current price of International Stable Currency is 1.89USD.
-The circulating supply of International Stable Currency(ISC) is 1.12M ISC , giving it a market capitalization of $2.12M.
+According to the latest data gathered on International Stable Currency live price page, the current price of International Stable Currency is 1.91USD.
+The circulating supply of International Stable Currency(ISC) is 1.12M ISC , giving it a market capitalization of $2.14M.

 The International Stable Currency Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ISC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.